afeique/meetdown/README.md

 plugins+=(asdf)
 ```

-Setup `asdf` autocompletion by addin the following lines to the bottom of `.zshrc`:
+Setup `asdf` autocompletion by adding the following lines to the bottom of `.zshrc`:
 ```
 # append completions to fpath
 fpath=(${ASDF_DATA_DIR:-$HOME/.asdf}/completions $fpath)